 There's an exam people can take to become a LEED Accredited Professional which allows one to manage projects under the LEED rating system, and because everything else was “going green” at this time, I figured it would be smart of me to “go green” as well and work toward my accreditation.

 The office only had a few LEED APs (none in my department) and after asking them about the exam, I eventually found out that there was a ton of material to learn and the exam was very difficult to pass.
 The passing rate was about thirty to thirty-five percent.
 Plus, there wasn't nearly as many classes or resources to help people pass the exam as there were for the architecture licensing exam, so a lot of the studying had to be on your own.

 I was up to the challenge, so I purchased the study material and went for it.

 And a challenge it was.

-Studying for an exam after graduating college is not easy – especially when you’re in your mid-twenties and your friends are more excited about going out than focusing on their careers – or at least mine were.
+Studying for an exam after graduating college is not easy, especially when you're in your mid-twenties and your friends are more excited about going out than focusing on their careers.

-I wasn’t making any progress, was studying at most just a few hours a week, and none of it was sticking.
+I wasn't making any progress.
+I was studying at most just a few hours a week, and none of it was sticking.

 I put the exam on hold, primarily because I was soon moving south (Irvine, CA) to join a team in our sister office for a project that needed more support.

-It worked out though because I would be closer to my hometown of San Diego, live just minutes away from my girlfriend (now wife), and have a lot less distractions to pull me away from focusing on my career.
+It worked out though because it allowed me to be closer to my hometown of San Diego, live just minutes away from my girlfriend (now wife), and it created fewer distractions to pull me away from focusing on my career.

 After getting settled in Irvine in June, I was ready to get back to studying.